ch4dwick/sns-lambda/README.md

 ## Purpose

-When you use a CodePipeline notification rule to an SNS Topic, the resulting e-mail is a raw JSON message that can be hard to read.
+When you use a CodePipeline/CodeBuild notification rule to an SNS Topic, the resulting e-mail is a raw JSON message that is too verbose and can be hard to read.
 After reading through some documentation about the theory and recommendations of this use case, I figured it would be nice to format that message to be more readable as well as brush up on TypeScript.

 This project takes the concepts described [here](https://docs.aws.amazon.com/lambda/latest/dg/with-sns-example.html#with-sns-create-subscription) and [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/ps-integration-lambda-extensions.html).